 PSIR 309 International Organizations

-In this course, major international organizations will be explained in terms of historical and theoretical perspectives.
-In addition, the course examines the contribution of the international organizations in the areas of security, human rights and humanitarian issues, development and trade, and environment.
-The students are expected (1) to read the assignments, (2) get involved in the debates on the course themes and produce presentations on themes indicated by the instructor, (3) internalise analytically the information provided throughout the course and in the academic bibliography, and (4) produce coherent answers to relevant questions in the midterm and final exams.
-The following is a tentative schedule for this semester.
+In this course, functioning of the global system will be examined with a particular focus on the role of international organizations.
+Theory, history, purpose, function and influence of major international organizations will be covered with an analytical approach to their contribution in the selected issue areas of global governance such as security, development, trade, human rights, humanitarianism and environment.
+The students are expected (1) to read the assigned texts, (2) get involved in the debates on the course themes, and produce presentations on the topics indicated by the instructor, (3) internalize analytically the information provided throughout the course and in the academic bibliography, and (4) produce coherent answers to relevant questions in the midterm and final exams.

 PSIR 310 Caucasus in International Politics